LukeShortCloud/rootpages/markdown/openstack.md

 Supported operating system: RHEL 7, Fedora

 Packstack is part of Red Hat's RDO project.
-It's purpose is for providing small and simple demontrations of OpenStack.
+It's purpose is for providing small and simple demonstrations of OpenStack.
 This tool does not handle any upgrades of the OpenStack services.

 ### Automation - Packstack - Install